 He’s making it sound perfect.
 No more Nick or Mr Robertson giving me orders, or Stefan waiting for me at the school gates, all their contacts eliminated and my debt to them cleared.
 It’s becoming too appealing.

 “You’re not really considering the alternative are you?
 Freedom or certain death.
 It’s a no brainer in my book.”
 He sighs heavily at my continued silence.
 “If not for yourself, do it for your girlfriend.
 She’s a pretty girl.
-Don’t drag her into this as well.”
+You don’t want to drag the Deputy Justice Minister’s daughter into this as well do you?”

 “WHAT?”
 I shout.
 “She’s not involved in any of this.”